 Wolters Kluwer.
+Auditory Processing Disorder International Research.
 Auditory processing disorder: An overview for the clinician.
 It was not that long ago that the “central auditory test battery” for the average audiologist consisted of presenting a few PB words with some ipsilateral white noise masking tossed in.

 An APD is thought to affect the processing of both nonspeech and speech sounds.
 However, the best tests for APDs use nonspeech sounds because nonauditory factors, like language exposure or language expertise, can confound responses to speech sounds [1••].
 Can a child's APD be treated?
 To answer this question, I will first discuss who has an APD, how APD is treated, and how APD treatments should be tested.
 Auditory processing disorders: It's not just kids who have them.
 1 We're always hearing and reading about auditory processing disorders (APD) in children.

 Are you suggesting that APD can also occur in adults?
 It certainly can.
 As a matter of fact, the first recognized cases of APD were probably adults, even if they weren't labeled that at the time.
 (Central) auditory processing disorders: Overview and amplif... : The Hearing Journal.
 Central auditory processing disorder (CAPD) is defined as “a deficit in the perceptual processing of auditory stimuli and the neurobiological activity underlying that processing.”1 (C)APD likely arises from abnormal neural representation of speech and non-speech sounds in the central auditory nervous system (CANS).